-- 4 components of earnings (earnings from main jobs and all other jobs of Highest Income Householder and Spouse) - 26 different benefit components - 13 different components of miscellaneous income.
+- earnings from main jobs and other jobs;

+- 40 different benefit components; and

+- ten different components of miscellaneous income.

 Before starting the imputation process, the raw data was fully cleaned.
 For income from benefits, the upper limit of entitlement for each benefit was calculated.
 Any cases which were above these thresholds were examined, and edited if necessary.
 It is possible that respondents over-estimate income from one source of benefit and under-estimate income from another.
 Therefore, in cases where the benefit level was marginally above the threshold, the amount was not edited, but the case was excluded from use as a donor case in the imputation process.